canonical/lxd/doc/explanation/security.md

 ### Access to the remote API

 By default, access to the daemon is only possible locally.
-By setting the `core.https_address` configuration option, you can expose the same API over the network on a {abbr}`TLS (Transport Layer Security)` socket.
+By setting the {config:option}`server-core:core.https_address` configuration option, you can expose the same API over the network on a {abbr}`TLS (Transport Layer Security)` socket.
 See {ref}`server-expose` for instructions.
 Remote clients can then connect to LXD and access any image that is marked for public use.

 There are several ways to authenticate remote clients as trusted clients to allow them to access the API.
 See {ref}`authentication` for details.

-In a production setup, you should set `core.https_address` to the single address where the server should be available (rather than any address on the host).
+In a production setup, you should set {config:option}`server-core:core.https_address` to the single address where the server should be available (rather than any address on the host).
 In addition, you should set firewall rules to allow access to the LXD port only from authorized hosts/subnets.

 (container-security)=